Dr Rair Macedo

 - Wall and domain formation.

-I am a member of the Material and Condensed Matter Physics Group.
+I am a member of the Quantum Circuits Laboratory.

 I started pursuing research when I was 16 as a part of my BSc studies in the area of novel optical effects in natural dielectric media.
 In that work it was shown how quartz crystals could be a natural source for negative refraction, a pioneering research in the area of natural hyperbolic materials for optical applications.